 Has this wish increased donations?

-We have been delighted by the response we’ve gotten from across the Bay Area, the country and worldwide.
-We have seen an increase in offers of help across all areas, including donations, volunteers, referrals and other services.
-In fact, the volume of traffic on our servers caused our system-wide websites to go down for several hours on Friday.
+We were delighted by the response we got from across the Bay Area, the country and worldwide.
+We saw an increase in offers of help across all areas, including donations, volunteers, referrals and other services.
+In fact, the volume of traffic on our servers caused our system-wide websites to go down for several hours on the day of his wish!
 But Miles’ wish to be Batkid was not a fundraising event and we do not have numbers to share.

 How much did this wish cost?